GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-cell.md

 ---

 The cell that displays the message content of a dynamic type and layout.
-Once the cell is set up it is expected to be dequeued for messages with the same content and layout the cell has already been configured with.
+Once the cell is set up it is expected to be de-queued for messages with the same content and layout the cell has already been configured with.

 ``` swift